 Electronic reporting is a method of data collection that uses smartphones, tablets, computers, and other technologies to record, send, and store recreational fishing data.

 In some cases, electronic reporting allows samplers to use tablets instead of paper and pencil to record and submit data collected in the field.
 In others, electronic reporting allows anglers and for-hire operators to record and submit data through a website or mobile application.
-When a data collection program uses electronic reporting, it often also uses shoreside sampling to validate self-reported data and correct for missing or misfiled electronic reports.
+When an “opt-in,” or non-mandatory, website or mobile application is used to collect data from anglers, a statistically valid probability-based sampling survey must be used to validate self-reported data and correct for missing or misfiled electronic reports.

-How is electronic reporting being used to collect data from for-hire operators?
+How is electronic reporting used to collect data from for-hire operators?

 In its 2006 review of federal and state marine recreational fishing surveys, the National Research Council recommended the Marine Recreational Fisheries Statistics Survey (MRFSS)—the precursor to MRIP—transition to census-based electronic reporting in the for-hire sector.
 Following extensive research, a team of scientists, managers, and for-hire operators agreed on a core set of requirements for a successful census-based electronic reporting program.
 These requirements include: